Ducking-Games/godotons/README.md

 - [ ] Investigate threading the apply step.
 - [ ] Investigate refreshing on editor reimport
 - [ ] Implement tests
+- [ ] Investigate self-updating addon when in a foreign project (if even detectable)
 - [ ] Investigate supporting private repos
 - [ ] Keep a backup copy of the config's last change to handle mis-deletes etc. Stretch goal: pop confirmation possible?
 - [X] Maintain list of repos / branch to fetch / path in remote repo to copy into addons/